Cutoff for the mixing time of the Facilitated Exclusion Process: Introduction

 \subsection{Notation and conventions}

-In this article, we will work with three different processes, that can be mapped one to another: the Facilitated Exclusion Process (FEP), the Simple Symmetric Exclusion Process (SSEP) and the Corner-Flip Dynamics (CFD).
+In this article, we will work with three different processes, that can be mapped into each other: the Facilitated Exclusion Process (FEP), the Simple Symmetric Exclusion Process (SSEP) and the Corner-Flip Dynamics (CFD).
 Although, thanks to the mappings we will introduce, these three processes can be defined on the same probability space, we will use different notations for their distributions, to highlight which process we are working on.
 We will also choose different typical names for the configurations and the variables according to which process we are looking at.
 These conventions are summarised below: